marcotas/laravel-bullet/README.md

 ## Policy Classes

 The policy classes are used automatically if you follow the convention.
-If the model of your controller is `User`, for example, laravel-bullet will try to use the `UserPolicy` policy class automatically.
-But if no policy is registered it just ignores the policy.
+If the model of your controller is `User`, for example, laravel-bullet will try to register a `UserPolicy` policy class automatically.
+But it will skip the authorization if the policy class doesn't exist.

 If you want a customized policy class to your controller you can set the property `$policy` in your controller.
 Like this: